Wang Xiqin

-Wang Xiqin (王希勤 (Wáng Xīqín); born June 1968) is a Chinese academic administrator who serves the current president of Tsinghua University since February 2022.
+Wang Xiqin (王希勤 (Wáng Xīqín); born June 1968) is a Chinese electronic engineer and academic administrator who served as the president of Tsinghua University from February 2022 to December 2023.
+He was replaced by Li Luming with the approval of the Central Committee of the Chinese Communist Party.

 Biography

 Wang was born in Jiangyan District, Taizhou, Jiangsu province in 1968.
 He secondary studied at Jiangyan High School.

 Wang Xiqin received a Bachelor of Engineering and a Doctor of Engineering both in electronic engineering and from Tsinghua University in 1991 and 1996, respectively.

 Wang joined the Chinese Communist Party (CCP) in November 1990.
 After graduation, he stayed at the university and worked successively as deputy director and director of Electronic Engineering Department, vice dean of the School of Information Science and Technology, director of Personnel Department and director of Human Resources Development Office, and deputy director of Supervision Committee.
 He became assistant president in February 2016.
 In December 2016, he was appointed vice president.
 After this office was terminated in October 2018, he became executive vice president.
 On 25 February 2022, he was promoted to be president, a position at vice-ministerial level.